 After much hard work and thorough study, The Guidelines committee of the Unitarian Universalist Ministers Association presented a groundbreaking new process for working through guidelines violations, including conflict and misconduct amongst colleagues, staff and lay leadership.
 It was presented for a vote at the upcoming Ministry Days in Spokane, WA.
 The vote is to engage in a year of study over the proposed new process.
 Conversation began quickly amongst colleagues that became intense.
 A response letter was drafted by a small group of colleagues and was signed by several others.
 Many Unitarian Universalists have responded to the response letter, the UUMA released an FAQ, and difficult conversations continue across social media and offline.

+The Leadership Collective of Allies for Racial Equity (ARE) feels it crucial to note that a significant number of folks who hold historically marginalized identities have expressed deep pain in reading the response letter.
+Particularly people of color, LGBTQ folks, non-binary people, women, and religious professionals have expressed profound hurt in reading this letter.
+That, in and of itself, is enough to give us pause.
 Significantly, the public response of signatories and authors of the response letter to folks sharing this pain has been defensiveness and argument.
 There is a clear lack of awareness around and ownership of the impact that the words in the response letter have caused.
 Regardless of intent, the impact was harm and that needs to be addressed.
 We urge the writers and signatories to sit with this reality: people who are marginalized feel less safe in our faith because of the words you wrote and/or signed.
 Please seek to understand the pain of those who are hurt so that we can all learn to do better.
 Please consider an apology for the harm.

 The new proposed guidelines and process aim to address the ways in which power differentials make dealing with conflict and misconduct more difficult, particularly for those with less power.
 It is troubling to us that the response letter and subsequent defenses seem to minimize the impact that power plays in such instances.
 The petitioners seek to address what has been revealed to be a major flaw in our system by patching the system rather than reworking it significantly, as people who hold marginalized identities have been asking of us for some time.